Help! My Dog Doesn’t Like Other Dogs! – Dog Training – Dog Trainer – Behaviorist

 [PLEASE READ: Euthanasia Criteria ]

-I receive frequent requests for me to evaluate and train dogs that don’t like other dogs.
+I receive frequent requests for me to evaluate and train a dog that doesn’t like other dogs.
 I am going to examine these requests in this article.

-Here are examples of these types of situations and requests and my responses:
+Here are some more examples of these types of situations and requests and my responses:

 Case Number One